 - Avoidance and aversion

 - Worry and anxiety

 When a person leaves rehab, whether they’re in Dallas, Corpus Christi, El Paso or anywhere else they’ll most likely be faced with some of the old triggers.
 Addiction is a disease of relapse, but that’s not a requirement.
 People often get out of treatment and assume that they’re cured but that couldn’t be further from the truth.
 Detoxification and rehab are only the beginning of treatment; now recovery will last a lifetime.

 Relapse prevention helps a person recognize what his or her triggers are and then figure out how to deal with them.
 Aftercare is another perk of rehab and oftentimes after a person leaves treatment; their therapist will give them a call to check-up on them; which can be a nice reminder that there are people who care.

-Addiction is a disease of the mind, body and spirit—at The Treehouse we want to help you get your life back!
+Contact us today to learn more about drug and alcohol rehab.
+Addiction is a disease of the mind, body and spirit—at Vertava Health of Texas, we want to help you get your life back!